Home | Morning Starters | Year 5 | Human Animal Conflict

 Number Challenge

-Fact: A desert locust weighs around 2 grams and can eat its own body weight in vegetation every day.
+Fact: A desert locust weighs approximately 2 grams and can eat its own body weight in vegetation each day.

-Using the above fact, calculate the weight of vegetation eaten by:
+Using this fact, calculate the amount of vegetation eaten daily by the following numbers of locusts:

 2) 3,600 locusts